DanielY1783/te_ml/README.md

 # te_ml
-Train a random forest classifier machine learning model on transposable elements data to predict enhancer overlap with transposable elements.
+Trains a random forest classifier machine learning model on transposable elements data to predict enhancer overlap with transposable elements.

+Data files are too large to store on Github, but are on the Vanderbilt ACCRE cluster at: /dors/capra_lab/users/yand1/te_ml/data